Five Simple Tips to Shift Your Habits

-Many of the choices we make every day are not decisions but rather a habit.
+Many of the choices we make every day are not decisions but rather habits.
 Whether we know it or not, our brain creates a cycle of cue, routine, and reward — different cues are embedded into our daily routines and trigger a response without us having to even think about the choice.

 “First, there is a cue, a trigger that tells your brain to go into automatic mode and which habit to use.
 Then there is the routine, which can be physical or mental or emotional.
 Finally, there is a reward, which helps your brain figure out if this particular loop is worth remembering for the future.” (source)

-As fitness pro’s, this idea of cue, routine, and reward is probably old news to you.
+As fitness pros, this idea of cue, routine, and reward is probably old news to you.
 You think about this even if you aren’t familiar with the terms as you motivate clients to take action and stick with their exercise plans.
 However, have you ever thought about how this process might also help as you’re developing your business?

 We’ve got five tips to help you build habits in any area of your life.
 To maximize these habits in your training business, utilize the power of a business management system by requesting a demo of our All-In-One Fitness Business Management Software.

 5 Facts About Lasting Habit Loops